3 min read

 While not a system-builder, Herder was intellectually rigorous.
 He engaged Kant critically, refined arguments carefully, and clarified distinctions when necessary.

 But logic was always subordinate to meaning.
 Ti served to support insight, not to replace it.
-Where Kant closed systems, Herder left space—ensuring coherence without erasing complexity.
+Where Kant interrogated the conditions of thought, Herder animated its contents — ensuring coherence without erasing the human complexity within.

 Se — Inferior